Liberating football travel

 Still on the same side of the stadium, a little further along and so slightly less crowded, the Bar Avinguda (Carrer del Cardenal Reig 26) puts a big TV in the window for pavement drinking and snacking, with press clippings of famous Barça victories framed inside.

-A welcome addition at the ground is the Barça Café (daily 10am-7pm), opened in 2021 between the ice-hockey arena and the statue of László Kubala.
+A welcome addition at the ground is the Barça Café (daily 10am-7pm), occupying a prime spot by the club shop on the pedestrianised stretch by the indoor sports arena.
 Tapas, burgers and charcoal-grilled meat and fish are served with draught Estrella – TV screens and FCB iconography abound, of course.
-Reserve a table through the website for pre-match dining – there’s free parking until 4hrs before kick-off.